 - With family income at or below the monthly program limit, and

-- Who are United States citizens or legal immigrants.
+- Who are U.S. citizens or legal immigrants.

 The type of Medicaid plan or program you may be eligible for depends on your income, assets, and type of care you need.

 Community Waivers help elderly, blind or disabled people live in their own homes or in the community, rather than a state institution or a nursing home.